commonsense/conceptnet-numberbatch/README.md

 ![ConceptNet Numberbatch](conceptnet-numberbatch.png)

-## The best word embeddings you can use
+## The best pre-computed word embeddings you can use

-ConceptNet Numberbatch consists of state-of-the-art semantic vectors (also known as word embeddings) that can be used directly as a representation of word meanings or as a starting point for further machine learning.
+ConceptNet Numberbatch is a set of semantic vectors (also known as word embeddings) than can be used directly as a representation of word meanings or as a starting point for further machine learning.

 ConceptNet Numberbatch is part of the [ConceptNet](http://conceptnet.io) open data project.
+ConceptNet Numberbatch is a snapshot of just the word embeddings.

 ConceptNet provides lots of ways to compute with word meanings, one of which is word embeddings.
-ConceptNet Numberbatch is a snapshot of just the word embeddings.
+These embeddings benefit from the fact that they have semi-structured, common sense knowledge from ConceptNet, giving them a way to learn about words that isn't _just_ observing them in context.

-It is built using an ensemble that combines data from ConceptNet, word2vec, GloVe, and OpenSubtitles 2016, using a variation on retrofitting.
+Numberbatch is built using an ensemble that combines data from ConceptNet, word2vec, GloVe, and OpenSubtitles 2016, using a variation on retrofitting.
 It is described in the paper [ConceptNet 5.5: An Open Multilingual Graph of General Knowledge][cn55-paper], presented at AAAI 2017.

+Unlike most embeddings, ConceptNet Numberbatch is **multilingual** from the ground up.
+Words in different languages share a common semantic space, and that semantic space is informed by all of the languages.

 ### Evaluation and publications

+ConceptNet Numberbatch can be seen as a replacement for other precomputed embeddings, such as word2vec and GloVe, that do not include the graph-style knowledge in ConceptNet.
+Numberbatch outperforms these datasets on benchmarks of word similarity.

 ConceptNet Numberbatch took first place in both subtasks at SemEval 2017 task 2, "[Multilingual and Cross-lingual Semantic Word Similarity][semeval17-2]".